AiTechEye/Minetest-old-call-update-vbs/README.md

 Put your files or whole mod/modpack/game in the "Minetest old call update" folder (created in first run).
+As standard you will get a warning about using unknown vbs script, but just ignoe it and run.

 REPLACE		WITH<br>
 .env:		minetest.<br>